 Note: It's a best practice to use Connection Health Check several times throughout the day to see if your data changes.

-You can also view health checks specific to the machine that the client is running on.
-Launch the Amazon WorkSpaces client, and then choose Network on the bottom-right corner of the log in window.
+You can also see health checks specific to the machine that the client is running on.
+Launch the WorkSpaces client, and then choose Network on the bottom-right corner of the login window.

 Instability of the network that you access the WorkSpace from can also cause a WorkSpace to disconnect and reconnect.

-Note: Connection issues can occur if you are connected through a virtual private network (VPN), and then connect to your WorkSpace.
-Confirm whether the issue occurs only when you connect via VPN or proxy, or whether the connection issues persist without VPN or proxy.
+Note: Connection issues can occur if you're connected through a VPN, and then connect to your WorkSpace.
+Confirm whether the issue occurs only when you connect by using VPN or proxy, or whether the connection issues persist without VPN or proxy.

 You can ping the WorkSpaces API endpoint for your Region to see how much the RTT changes over the course of the ping.
 For example: